jasperderikx-bdr/testing_for_ds_day_0/README.md

 You've completed the assignment if:
 - All tests pass.
 - All pre-commit steps are successful.
-- You committed and pushed your code.
+- You pushed your code to your personal branch.

 Please let me know if anything is not working!